-My desk at home is tidy: its surface is clean, drawers organized, plants watered.
+My desk at home is tidy: Its surface is clean, drawers organized, plants watered.
 But my desktop, until recently, was a hodgepodge of image files and documents, cluttered folders, and forgotten emails.
-A change was needed and to kick off the year, I’ve cleaned up my act.
-You can, too.
+A change was needed and to kick off the fall, I’ve cleaned up my act.
+You can too.
 Here, 10 tips for streamlining your entire tech experience, laptop, tablet, and smartphone included.

 1. Keep your desktop clear.